Rohingya Documentary: Stateless In Their Own Country

 To commemorate the one year anniversary of the first outbreak of violence in Arakan state, Myanmar in June 2012, Restless Beings held a special exclusive screening of a Rohingya Documentary- Stateless In Their Own Country.

-things need to change within the Burmese
+Things need to change within the Burmese

 The documentary - Stateless In Their Own Country serves as a visual reminder that though the initial targeting and razing of whole villages in Arakan and murders has ceased, the Rohingya are now facing a continually futile existence.
 Bergbom joined us via live video call and able to share further details of his week long stay in the IDP Camps, allowing for a Q & A session with the audience.

-we need action on the ground
+We need action on the ground

-One member of the audience from the Rohingya community had thanked Restless Beings for "being the only organisation who are 100% working for the Rohingya and they will never forget that."
+One member of the audience from the Rohingya community thanked Restless Beings for "being the only organisation who are 100% working for the Rohingya and they will never forget that."
 He continued, "the situation right now is still the same, there is no burning down houses but now direct killing because there is no food, no protection from rain" stating that all they can do "is keep praying and passing on information".

 Assed Baig, a UK based journalist who had recently also visited Myanmar recently in March of this year also spoke of his experience of the very ‘’anti-Muslim attitude’'; the ‘’deep hatred’’ being evident even in central Myanmar outside of Arakan state.
 He also shared horrific accounts of a woman whose husband was murdered in front of her and or a friend who knew of man who was beaten, stabbed and thrown into a fire.

-Long standing friend of Restless Beings, Noman had stated that ‘’more than ripples’’ are needed now; ‘’we need action on the ground’’.
-He recounted to the audience the murder of his 8 year old cousin last year in the first wave of violence in June, and how she was barbarically cut into pieces.
+Long standing friend of Restless Beings, Noman stated that ‘’more than ripples’’ are needed now; ‘’we need action on the ground’’.
+He recounted to the audience the murder of his 8 year old cousin last year in the first wave of the violence in June, and how she was barbarically cut into pieces.